wp-plugins/ajax-event-calendar/readme.txt

 1. Add [calendar] shortcode to the body of the page (works with native WordPress page publishing and template options)
 1. Save the page or post
 1. Blog time zone option must be a city value (plugin cannot handle dates properly if set to gmt_offset)
+1. It is always good practice to backup any critical data before upgrading.
+To backup the calendar data you'll need to download and install a WordPress backup plugin.
+Select a plugin that can backup and restore custom (non-wordpress) tables.

 == Frequently Asked Questions ==

+= I have a question about the plugin, where can I get help? = First, scan this FAQ for answers.
+Next, search the [forum](http://wordpress.org/tags/ajax-event-calendar) - use the name of the plugin in quotes and your keyword(s) to effectively narrow the search, for example: `"ajax event calendar" css`.
+Finally, if you can't find the answer in the forum, search the [issue tracker](http://code.google.com/p/wp-aec/issues/list) for known issues and requests - if you still don't find an answer, submit your bug report or feature request there.

 = I just upgraded plugins/themes and the front-end calendar no longer appears = Check for errors in your browser javascript console.
 Other plugins or your theme may be causing a javascript conflict that prevents the calendar from functioning.
 Disable any newly updated plugins/themes and isolate the cause of the error by reactivating them one at a time.